Senior Program Director, Water & Food Programs

-Prior to Ceres, Brooke was a researcher for the Harvard Business School's Social Enterprise Initiative, where she wrote case studies and articles on the CSR strategies of multinational corporations in developing countries.
-While at Harvard, she co-edited Business Solutions for the Global Poor: Creating Economic and Social Value, a book examining over 20 business models for serving low-income consumers.
-Brooke's other professional experience includes communications and advocacy work with ACCION International, a microfinance NGO, and project evaluation with Catholic Relief Services in Bolivia.
+Prior to Ceres, Brooke was a researcher for the Harvard Business School's Social Enterprise Initiative, where she wrote case studies and articles on the integration of business strategy and sustainability.
 She holds a master's degree from the Fletcher School of Law and Diplomacy, and a B.A. in economics from Duke University.
 She speaks Spanish and Portuguese.

 Recent Blog Posts

 The global food sector uses more than 70% of the world’s freshwater supply, largely for growing crops.
 Through their massive purchasing power, the companies that buy, process and sell the food that we eat have the power to raise the bar for sustainable water use in farming.
 Through the AgWater Challenge, Ceres and WWF have identified the five key ingredients of meaningful agricultural water stewardship by food and beverage companies.

 Weak pricing signals.
 Poor accounting.
 Byzantine rules.
 These are just a few of the reasons why California is in the midst of a water crisis.
 A lack of rainfall is perhaps the least of the state's problems.
 California's situation is symptomatic of escalating water risks all across the world, where water is typically undervalued and, as a result, used incredibly inefficiently as more people than ever need it.